s-damian/thinkpad-t14-gen-5-amd-linux/mint-22/fix-automatic-brightness-reduction.md

 sudo systemctl status reset-brightness.service
 ```

-## Other articles
+## Other Tutorials

-See other articles on the same subject:
+See other tutorials on the same subject:
 [Make the ThinkPad T14 Gen 5 AMD compatible with Linux](https://github.com/s-damian/thinkpad-t14-gen-5-amd-linux)